Home

 R2.
 Fantastic® Endless Breeze® 12v portable fan for indoor or outdoor breeze comfort:

 Endless Breeze fan Summertime we sometimes are in areas boasting temperatures, at least temporarily, above 75 degrees.
 If the temperature gets a little too warm in the camper, or on the patio, we can turn on our portable 12v fan and direct it where we want the breeze.
-The fan also helps with the bugs when needed.
 The camper has two 12 volt cigarette-type lighter sockets for power inside.
 We added a 12v power receptacle in the curbside cargo compartment so we can plug in the fan outside as well.

 Return to top